 With these pieces of experience in my travel bag, I propose the following lines to think what we are doing with education.
 Here is my wandering deduced into methods (paths) of thought:

 Itinerant.
 Thinking is to leave one’s place.
 I do not speak metaphorically, but literally.
 I think of a thinking that moves head and legs.
-Instead of seated education (in the room or on the screen), I propose returning to the peripatetic: expeditions of thought to open physical eyes and mental eyes.
+Instead of seated education (in the room or on the screen), I propose returning to the peripatetic: thought expeditions to open physical eyes and mental eyes.

 Physical.
 We think with the head, ear, nose, hand, circumstances of the body.
 One thinks by reading, writing, speaking, silencing.
 One thinks with and without words.
 Thinking is multisensory.
 Body and mind are not split, but united in the totality of existence.

-Humano.
+Human.
 A Large Language Model (LLM) accumulates data, analyzes, synthesizes, and joins, probabilistically, words into sentences into paragraphs into texts.
 But LLMs cannot gather in the square.
 They cannot travel to a mass grave.
 They cannot incarnate a speech about pain, about life, death, justice, about “alienated” labor – for they do not suffer, they do not tire, they do not need sleep.
 A human space of education is literal too: the presence of other bodies and faces that limit us and expand us.

 An Eccentric Practice.
 A “School” Without a Center.

-Here are some ideas for programs:
+Here are some ideas:

 The paths are many, and they are open.
 The horizons for thinking together are unlimited.
 The task is urgent.
 If you have ideas to update the itinerant method, write to me at rafaelkasper@gmail.com